frida/frida-website/_docs/javascript-api.md

 -   `enumerateRanges(protection)`: just like `Process.enumerateRanges`, except
     it's scoped to the module.

+-   `findExportByName(exportName)`,
+    `getExportByName(exportName)`: returns the absolute address of the export named `exportName`.
+In the event that no such export could be found, the *find*-prefixed function returns *null* whilst the *get*-prefixed function throws an exception.

 +   `Module.load(name)`: loads the specified module and returns a `Module` object.
 Throws an exception if the specified module cannot be loaded.